 Both methods will effectively get the job done, but since this can be hard for you psychologically, pay attention to how you’re feeling before you decide how thorough you want to be.

 A tolerance break should last on average 3-7 days.
 On average, THC has the highest concentration in your body 72 hours after you smoke.
 After this amount of time, it starts to dissipate and flush from the body.
 Usually, a cleanse of 30 days will have you back to the times you were first getting high.

 Keep in mind that every person’s body runs a little differently.
 If you’re smaller and slimmer and things go through you at a faster rate (yes, I mean pee), you will most likely be on the shorter end of the time spectrum.
 The time difference will mostly depend on your individual habits, including your height and weight, eating and sleeping habits, physical activity, and more.

-You can also spend the time of hiking or biking to sweat the final traces out.
+You can spend the time off by hiking or biking to sweat the final traces out.
 During this time, you should try to feed yourself very healthy foods, drink plenty of water, and exercise, as these three things will help you get the leftovers out of your body.
 Flushing as well as taking a break will allow you to go longer without having to take another tolerance break in a few weeks.

 Like anything you habitually do to yourself, a tolerance break can affect your mind and body.